-Whether it's a fresh-baked cookie, a piece of chocolate, a hot slice of pizza or a plate of salty French fries, most likely you've had the intense desire to throw caution to the wind and indulge.
+Whether it’s a fresh-baked cookie, a piece of chocolate, a hot slice of pizza or a plate of salty French fries, most likely you’ve had the intense desire to throw caution to the wind and indulge.
 So you give in, just once, only to find yourself craving another cookie or a bag of potato chips in just a few hours.
 This cycle of eating too many carbs raises and lowers your blood sugar levels.
-We call this the carb rollercoaster, and it's the culprit for those constant cravings.
-You can end your ride on the carb rollercoaster with the following craving-busting tips:
+We call this the carb rollercoaster, and it’s the culprit for those constant cravings.
+You can end your ride on the carb rollercoaster with the following 13 tips to control carb cravings:

 1. Stick with it.
 If you follow Atkins correctly, you teach your body to burn fat for fuel instead of carbs by decreasing your carb intake.
 This eliminates the spikes and slumps in your blood sugar, and keeps your hunger at bay, as well as those cravings.
 When you first start Atkins, your blood sugar levels have not yet stabilized.
 After the first two weeks, your body should be burning fat for energy instead of carbs, which acts as a natural appetite suppressant.

 2. Keep eating.
 If you are going too long between meals or snacks, your blood sugar will drop, leading to hunger and cravings.
 Keep your blood sugar on an even keel with three meals and two snacks a day.

 3. Stick with a plan.
 If you plan out your meals and snacks each day, the right foods will always be at your fingertips, making you less likely to succumb to temptation.